mssrchapelier/reference-segmentator/README.md

 ## Configuration file

 The program uses a configuration file (default location: `res/config.txt`) specifying the citation formats that can be processed.
-More information about changing the configuration can be found in [the full text of the coursework](docs/segmentator-full-text.pdf) and [the accompanying handout](docs/segmentator-handout.pdf) (both in Russian).
+More information about changing the configuration can be found in [the full text of the coursework](docs/segmentator-full-text.pdf) and [the accompanying handout](docs/segmentator-handout.pdf) (both are in Russian).